How Much Can a Smart AC Controller Save You?

 Indeed, households can save a decent amount with lower-end old-fashioned smart AC controllers, even older generational smart thermostats.
 Ultimately though, the actual savings occur whether homes utilize the full range of settings.
 This includes geofencing, scheduling, and other innovative modes such as Comfy.

 Save Energy With Smart AC Controllers

 Odds are if you are doing the above and using a smart AC controller during periods of high AC usage (summer and winter), you will save money by getting a smart AC controller.
 Now is the prime time to consider making your air conditioning smart.

 The amount a home could save depends on thermostat habits, type of thermostat, and environment of where the house is located.
 Here is a list of a few energy consumption calculators that will provide you with an idea of how much you can save (while they are mostly thermostat related, similar savings apply for mini-split thermostats or smart AC controllers):

 This calculator by Duke Energy will give the most accurate estimate but requires the most input.
 It will provide you with a great sense of how much households can save.
 The savings estimates are based on a home’s current temperature settings compared to how you intend to adjust the settings in future situations.

 Nest provides a simple calculator that is swift and straightforward.
 However, a note of caution, the estimated savings it offers will be quite extensive.
 Scroll down the page about halfway to find the calculator.

-As with all any air conditioning and energy saving, to really save on energy costs households should consider complimenting purchasing a smart AC controller with other air conditioning saving tips.
+As with any air conditioning energy saving, to really save on energy costs, households should consider complimenting purchasing a smart AC controller with other air conditioning saving tips.